hadirezaei1377/w3schools/c++/oop.md

 // Close the file
 MyReadFile.close();

-ADVERTISEMENT
-Get Certified
-COLOR PICKER
-colorpicker

-ADVERTISEMENT

-ADVERTISEMENT
-ADVERTISEMENT

-SPACESUPGRADEAD-FREENEWSLETTERGET CERTIFIEDREPORT ERROR
-Top Tutorials
-HTML Tutorial
-CSS Tutorial
-JavaScript Tutorial
-How To Tutorial
-SQL Tutorial
-Python Tutorial
-W3.CSS Tutorial
-Bootstrap Tutorial
-PHP Tutorial
-Java Tutorial
-C++ Tutorial
-jQuery Tutorial
-Top References
-HTML Reference
-CSS Reference
-JavaScript Reference
-SQL Reference
-Python Reference
-W3.CSS Reference
-Bootstrap Reference
-PHP Reference
-HTML Colors
-Java Reference
-Angular Reference
-jQuery Reference
-Top Examples
-HTML Examples
-CSS Examples
-JavaScript Examples
-How To Examples
-SQL Examples
-Python Examples
-W3.CSS Examples
-Bootstrap Examples
-PHP Examples
-Java Examples
-XML Examples
-jQuery Examples
-Get Certified
-HTML Certificate
-CSS Certificate
-JavaScript Certificate
-Front End Certificate
-SQL Certificate
-Python Certificate
-PHP Certificate
-jQuery Certificate
-Java Certificate
-C++ Certificate
-C# Certificate
-XML Certificate
-    FORUM ABOUT
-W3Schools is optimized for learning and training.
-Examples might be simplified to improve reading and learning.
-Tutorials, references, and examples are constantly reviewed to avoid errors, but we cannot warrant full correctness of all content.
-While using W3Schools, you agree to have read and accepted our terms of use, cookie and privacy policy.

-Copyright 1999-2024 by Refsnes Data.
-All Rights Reserved.
-W3Schools is Powered by W3.CSS.

 C++ Exceptions
 When executing C++ code, different errors can occur: coding errors made by the programmer, errors due to wrong input, or other unforeseeable things.

-When an error occurs, C++ will normally stop and generate an error message.
-The technical term for this is: C++ will throw an exception (throw an error).

-C++ try and catch
-Exception handling in C++ consist of three keywords: try, throw and catch:

-The try statement allows you to define a block of code to be tested for errors while it is being executed.

-The throw keyword throws an exception when a problem is detected, which lets us create a custom error.

-The catch statement allows you to define a block of code to be executed, if an error occurs in the try block.

-The try and catch keywords come in pairs:

-Example
-try {
-  // Block of code to try
-  throw exception; // Throw an exception when a problem arise }
-catch () {
-  // Block of code to handle errors
-}
-Consider the following example:

-Example
-try {
-  int age = 15;
-  if (age >= 18) {
-    cout << "Access granted - you are old enough.";
-  } else {
-    throw (age);
-  }
-}
-catch (int myNum) {
-  cout << "Access denied - You must be at least 18 years old.\n";
-  cout << "Age is: " << myNum;
-}
-Example explained
-We use the try block to test some code: If the age variable is less than 18, we will throw an exception, and handle it in our catch block.

-In the catch block, we catch the error and do something about it.
-The catch statement takes a parameter: in our example we use an int variable (myNum) (because we are throwing an exception of int type in the try block (age)), to output the value of age.

-If no error occurs (e.g. if age is 20 instead of 15, meaning it will be be greater than 18), the catch block is skipped:

-Example
-int age = 20;
-You can also use the throw keyword to output a reference number, like a custom error number/code for organizing purposes:

-Example
-try {
-  int age = 15;
-  if (age >= 18) {
-    cout << "Access granted - you are old enough.";
-  } else {
-    throw 505;
-  }
-}
-catch (int myNum) {
-  cout << "Access denied - You must be at least 18 years old.\n";
-  cout << "Error number: " << myNum;
-}
-Handle Any Type of Exceptions (...)
-If you do not know the throw type used in the try block, you can use the "three dots" syntax (...) inside the catch block, which will handle any type of exception:

-Example
-try {
-  int age = 15;
-  if (age >= 18) {
-    cout << "Access granted - you are old enough.";
-  } else {
-    throw 505;
-  }
-}
-catch (...) {
-  cout << "Access denied - You must be at least 18 years old.\n";
-}

-ADVERTISEMENT
-Get Certified
-COLOR PICKER
-colorpicker

-ADVERTISEMENT
-ADVERTISEMENT
-ADVERTISEMENT

-SPACESUPGRADEAD-FREENEWSLETTERGET CERTIFIEDREPORT ERROR
-Top Tutorials
-HTML Tutorial
-CSS Tutorial
-JavaScript Tutorial
-How To Tutorial
-SQL Tutorial
-Python Tutorial
-W3.CSS Tutorial
-Bootstrap Tutorial
-PHP Tutorial
-Java Tutorial
-C++ Tutorial
-jQuery Tutorial
-Top References
-HTML Reference
-CSS Reference
-JavaScript Reference
-SQL Reference
-Python Reference
-W3.CSS Reference
-Bootstrap Reference
-PHP Reference
-HTML Colors
-Java Reference
-Angular Reference
-jQuery Reference
-Top Examples
-HTML Examples
-CSS Examples
-JavaScript Examples
-How To Examples
-SQL Examples
-Python Examples
-W3.CSS Examples
-Bootstrap Examples
-PHP Examples
-Java Examples
-XML Examples
-jQuery Examples
-Get Certified
-HTML Certificate
-CSS Certificate
-JavaScript Certificate
-Front End Certificate
-SQL Certificate
-Python Certificate
-PHP Certificate
-jQuery Certificate
-Java Certificate
-C++ Certificate
-C# Certificate
-XML Certificate
-    FORUM ABOUT
-W3Schools is optimized for learning and training.
-Examples might be simplified to improve reading and learning.
-Tutorials, references, and examples are constantly reviewed to avoid errors, but we cannot warrant full correctness of all content.
-While using W3Schools, you agree to have read and accepted our terms of use, cookie and privacy policy.

-Copyright 1999-2024 by Refsnes Data.
-All Rights Reserved.
-W3Schools is Powered by W3.CSS.